Refrigeration: Adsorption cycle

-The main difference with absorption cycle, is that in adsorption cycle, the refrigerant (adsorbate) could be ammonia, water, methanol, etc., while the adsorbent is a solid, such as silica gel, activated carbon, or zeolite, unlike in the absorption cycle where absorbent is liquid.
+The main difference from absorption cycle is that in adsorption cycle, the refrigerant (adsorbate) can be ammonia, water, methanol, etc., while the adsorbent is a solid, such as silica gel, activated carbon, or zeolite, while in the absorption cycle the absorbent is liquid.

-The reason adsorption refrigeration technology has been extensively researched in recent 30 years lies in that the operation of an adsorption refrigeration system is often noiseless, non-corrosive and environment friendly.
+The reason adsorption refrigeration technology has been extensively researched in recent 30 years lies in that the operation of an adsorption refrigeration system is often noiseless, non-corrosive and environmentally friendly.

 Gas cycle

-When the working fluid is a gas that is compressed and expanded but doesn't change phase, the refrigeration cycle is called a gas cycle.
+When the working fluid is a gas that is compressed and expanded but does not change phase, the refrigeration cycle is called a gas cycle.
 Air is most often this working fluid.
 As there is no condensation and evaporation intended in a gas cycle, components corresponding to the condenser and evaporator in a vapor compression cycle are the hot and cold gas-to-gas heat exchangers in gas cycles.

 The gas cycle is less efficient than the vapor compression cycle because the gas cycle works on the reverse Brayton cycle instead of the reverse Rankine cycle.
 As such, the working fluid does not receive and reject heat at constant temperature.
 In the gas cycle, the refrigeration effect is equal to the product of the specific heat of the gas and the rise in temperature of the gas in the low temperature side.
 Therefore, for the same cooling load, a gas refrigeration cycle needs a large mass flow rate and is bulky.

 Because of their lower efficiency and larger bulk, air cycle coolers are not often used nowadays in terrestrial cooling devices.
 However, the air cycle machine is very common on gas turbine-powered jet aircraft as cooling and ventilation units, because compressed air is readily available from the engines' compressor sections.
 Such units also serve the purpose of pressurizing the aircraft.